Haisamsohail/haisamgetrosoft/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Usage
+Enter a username in the provided field.
+Select a country from the dropdown list.
+The registration button will be enabled only if the form is valid and the username is available.
+Upon successful registration, a message will confirm the submission.

+## Mock Data
+Usernames: The following usernames are considered taken for the purposes of this demo: john admin testuser
+## Countries:
+A mock list of countries is used.

+##  Example
+When you enter a taken username, the application will display an error message indicating that the username is not available.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.